Astellaluna/MyLearning/README.md

 # MyLearning
-This web will stand as my learning journey programming as I try to career shift to the IT field.
+A simple web I built using HTML, CSS, and Javascript to learn the basic that will allow me to career shift to the IT field.

+tldr; Didn't use tools like Tailwind CSS.